Three Main Rivals Face Off In Swedens Tight Election Race - UrduPoint

 A second failure to become prime minister could spell the end for him as party leader.

-- Nationalist Akesson leads far-right in from the cold - In 17 years as party leader Jimmie Akesson has steered the far-right Sweden Democrats from pariah status to heavyweights whose support is indispensable if the right-wing bloc wants to govern.
+- From outcast to heavyweight - In 17 years as party leader Jimmie Akesson has steered the far-right Sweden Democrats from outcast status to heavyweights whose support is indispensable if the right-wing bloc wants to govern.

 That's par for the course for someone who transformed an often-violent neo-Nazi movement known as "Keep Sweden Swedish" into a nationalist party with a flower as its logo.